Hamas accused of torture death of Gaza critic

 Hamas in Gaza has not confirmed killing collaborators.
-But an Arab newspaper has carried a statement by an exiled Hamas official confirming that the group killed several.
+But an Arab newspaper has carried a statement by an exiled Hamas official saying that the group had killed several.

-The accuracy of some Israeli airstrikes targeting individual militants in buildings, or trying to snipe at or pinpoint Israeli forces, certainly came from spies on the ground, according to some Palestinian security sources.
+The accuracy of some Israeli air strikes against individual militants in buildings, or against snipers shooting at Israeli forces, depended on spies on the ground, according to some Palestinian security sources.

-(Additional reporting by Ali Sawafta in Ramallah; Writing by Nidal al-Mughrabi and Douglas Hamilton; Editing by Samia Nakhoul)
+(Additional reporting by Ali Sawafta in Ramallah; writing by Nidal al-Mughrabi and Douglas Hamilton; editing by Andrew Roche)

 - Tweet this